Rohithv07/Docker/README.md

 My Workplay on docker

 ## Commands to remember :

-- `docker run` :- runs a command in a new container
+- `docker run` :- runs a command in a new container . `docker run = docker create + docker start`

+- `docker ps` :- to list all the running containers

+- `docker ps --all` :- list all the container ever created

+- `docker system prune` :- to delete all the containers ever created along with some other properties

+- `docker logs <container-id>` :- to get the logs

 - `docker start` :- start stopped container